 Sustainable development faces many challenges and obstacles that must be addressed to achieve its goals.

 Changing environmental conditions are one of the most pressing challenges facing the world today.
 Rising temperatures, sea levels, and extreme weather events threaten the wellbeing of people and ecosystems around the globe.
-The effects of changing climates are felt disproportionately by vulnerable populations, such as low-income communities and indigenous peoples.
-Sustainable development must prioritise efforts to mitigate and adapt to changing climates by reducing carbon emissions, increasing resilience to extreme weather events, and promoting renewable energy.
+The effects of changing environmental conditions are felt disproportionately by vulnerable populations, such as low-income communities and indigenous peoples.
+Sustainable development must prioritise efforts to mitigate and adapt to changing environmental conditions by reducing carbon emissions, increasing resilience to extreme weather events, and promoting renewable energy.

 Unsustainable consumption and production patterns are significant obstacles to sustainable development.
 The global economy relies heavily on consuming finite resources, leading to environmental degradation and social inequalities.